jalen441/National_Park_Registration_Service/README.md

 Like the vending machine program, this uses C#, but reads and writes from an SQL database instead of a sequential access file.

 Instructions/requirements are found in a .pdf file, located in the \etc directory.

+The db script is also in the \etc directory.